Hume Center Policies and Procedures for Students

 - A week or two before the four-week period is over, revisit your writing plans with the tutor to determine if additional weekly appointments are necessary and if both of you wish to continue working together.
 This check-in will ensure that you are continuing to meet your writing and learning goals.

 Weekly appointments can be arranged for up to 50 minutes per week with the same tutor.
 These sessions are most productive when you and the tutor work together to determine weekly writing tasks and goals to help you make progress on your writing project and that contribute to your ongoing development as a writer.
 In rare situations, a student may disagree with the tutor’s determination that ongoing weekly meetings are no longer necessary.
 If this happens, we ask you to first of all talk with the tutor so that you fully understand his or her point of view.
-If you still wish to continue meeting with the same tutor, he or she will arrange a meeting with the director or associate director who will make the final decision—in consultation with you and the writing tutor—about whether weekly meetings should continue.
+If you still wish to continue meeting with the same tutor, he or she will arrange an online meeting with the director or associate director who will make the final decision—in consultation with you and the writing tutor—about whether weekly meetings should continue.

 For Oral Presentations

 You do not have to have a presentation ready; we love working with people in the early stages of their preparation.
 Based on the initial assessment, you can expect your OCT to structure the appointment in a way to help maximize your success.
 For students who are in the initial process, your OCT will serve as a sounding board to help you brainstorm, narrow down your topic, and/or outline your presentation.
 For students who already have a presentation, your OCT will record and time your presentation.
 This footage will be used to give you focused and empowering feedback on your delivery as well as on your presentation design and the structure and focus of your content.
-If PowerPoint or Keynote is new to you, OCTs can also provide technical support discuss best practices.
+If PowerPoint or Keynote is new to you, OCTs can also provide technical support and discuss best practices.

 For Mock Interviews